totra-ts/oop/README.md

 ## TL;DR

-Explore the `examples` directory for a sample application featuring a partially implemented warehouse service.
+Explore the `examples/simple.ts` file featuring a partially implemented todo service.
 You can envision how the authorization policy could be integrated via middleware (e.g., Express, API Gateway) or any preferred authorization manager.
-Any context provider can create commands for processing.

 ## Overview